jMetal/jMetalSP/README.md

 **jMetalSP** is a software platform for dynamic multi-objective Big Data Optimization.
 It combines the features of the [jMetal](http://jmetal.github.io/jMetal/) multi-objective optimization framework with the [Apache Spark](http://spark.apache.org/) cluster computing system. jMetal provides the optimization infrastructure for implementing both the Big Data optimization problems and the dynamic metaheuristic to solve them; Spark allows to manage the streaming data sources, allowing to effectively use the computing power of Hadoop clusters when processing large amounts of data.

 Please, note that jMetalSP is a project in continuous development.
 If you have any question or suggestion of desirable features to be included, feel free to contact us.
+The current version is jMetalSP 2.0.

 ## Current status
 We are currently working on a redesign of the framework with the following ideas in mind: